countable-web/ops-manual/peopleops/EVALUATION.rst

 -  UX / Design
 -  Operations

-Choose one of the above technical tracks that most closely matches your work and intended career direction.
-It won't be an exact match.
-You should also indicate detail on your exact technical track.
+The track your performance evaluation is based on is the one most closely corresponding to your main job responsibilities.
+You are free to be a part of of other guilds, of course, but you will only be self-evaluating based on tasks from your main track.

 Job Levels
 ~~~~~~~~~~